feider/stegano/tutorial/tutorial.md

 We include the necessary string functions as well as our header file.
 Next come some definitions:

-* `CLEAR` is a bit mask which marks the bits that should be kept int he color as 1, the bits to discard as 0.
+* `CLEAR` is a bit mask which marks the bits that should be kept in the pixel color as 1, the bits to discard as 0.
 * `MASK_1` to `MASK_4` are bit masks that are used to split our char into different parts.
 * `MASK_CONTENT` is the oppisite of clear, to access the content.

-Then we define our namespace and write our embedding function
+Then we define our namespace and write our embedding function:

 ```
 bool embed(unsigned char * image, int length, const char * text)